-As used in this prospectus, references to "we," "our," "us," the "Company" and the "REIT" are to Gladstone Commercial Corporation and, except as the context otherwise requires, its wholly owned subsidiaries Gladstone Commercial Limited Partnership, Gladstone Commercial Partners, LLC, Gladstone Lending LLC and Gladstone Commercial Advisers, Inc. References to the "Operating Partnership" are to Gladstone Commercial Limited Partnership, a Delaware limited partnership, which we control through our ownership of GCLP Business Trust II, a Massachusetts business trust, which is the general partner of our Operating Partnership, and of GCLP Business Trust I, a Massachusetts business trust, which currently holds all of the limited partnership units of our Operating Partnership.
+As used in this prospectus, references to "we," "our," "us," the "Company" and the "REIT" are to Gladstone Commercial Corporation and, except as the context otherwise requires, its wholly owned subsidiaries Gladstone Commercial Limited Partnership, Gladstone Commercial Partners, LLC, Gladstone Lending LLC and Gladstone Commercial Advisers, Inc. References to the "Operating Partnership" are to Gladstone Commercial Limited Partnership, a Delaware limited partnership, which we control through Gladstone Commercial Partners, LLC, the general partner of the Operating Partnership.
 When we use the term "Adviser" we are referring to our Adviser, Gladstone Management Corporation.
-The Operating Partnership is also the sole member of Gladstone Lending, LLC, which we refer to herein as "Gladstone Lending," Gladstone Lending is a Delaware limited liability company created to hold all real estate mortgage loans issued by the Operating Partnership.
+The Operating Partnership is also the sole member of Gladstone Lending, LLC, which we refer to herein as "Gladstone Lending."
+Gladstone Lending is a Delaware limited liability company created to hold all real estate mortgage loans issued by the Operating Partnership.

-We were incorporated under the General Corporation Law of the State of Maryland on February 14, 2003 primarily for the purpose of investing in and owning net leased industrial and commercial real estate property and selectively making long-term industrial and commercial mortgage loans to creditworthy entities.
-Subject to certain restrictions and limitations, the business of the Company is managed by the Adviser.
-Most of the portfolio of real estate we currently own is leased to a wide cross section of tenants ranging from small businesses to large public companies, many of which do not have publicly rated debt.
-We have in the past entered into, and intend in the future to enter into, purchase agreements for real estate that have triple net leases with terms of 10 to 15 years and built in rental increases.
+We were incorporated under the General Corporation Law of the State of Maryland on February 14, 2003 primarily for the purpose of investing in and owning net leased industrial and commercial rental property and selectively making long-term mortgage loans collateralized by industrial and commercial property.
+We expect that a large portion of our tenants and borrowers will be small and medium-sized businesses.
+We seek to enter into purchase agreements for real estate that have triple net leases with terms of 10 to 15 years, with rent increases built into the leases.
 Under a triple net lease, the tenant is required to pay all operating, maintenance and insurance costs and real estate taxes with respect to the leased property.
+At June 30, 2005, we owned eighteen properties and had two mortgage loans.
+We have also acquired five properties subsequent to June 30, 2005.
 We are actively communicating with buyout funds, real estate brokers and other third parties to locate properties for potential acquisition or mortgage financing in an effort to build our portfolio.
-At September 30, 2007, we owned 47 properties totaling approximately 5.5 million square feet, and had one mortgage loan outstanding.
-All of our properties are fully leased and all tenants and borrowers are current and paying in accordance with their leases and loan, respectively.

-We conduct substantially all of our activities, including the ownership of all of our properties, through our Operating Partnership, which was formed on May 28, 2003.
-We control our Operating Partnership through our ownership of GCLP Business Trust II, a Massachusetts business trust, which is the general partner of our Operating Partnership, and of GCLP Business Trust I, a Massachusetts business trust, which currently holds all of the limited partnership units of our Operating Partnership.
+We conduct substantially all of our activities through, and all of our properties are held directly or indirectly by, the Operating Partnership.
+We control the Operating Partnership through our wholly owned subsidiary Gladstone Commercial Partners, LLC, which serves as the Operating Partnership's sole general partner, and we also own all limited partnership units of the Operating Partnership.
 We expect the Operating Partnership to issue limited partnership units from time to time in exchange for industrial and commercial real property.
 By structuring our acquisitions in this manner, the sellers of the real estate will generally be able to defer the realization of gains until they redeem the limited partnership units.
 Limited partners who hold limited partnership units in the Operating Partnership will be entitled to redeem these units for cash or, at our election, shares of our common stock on a one-for-one basis at any time.
-Whenever we issue common stock for cash, we will be obligated to contribute any net proceeds we receive from the sale of the stock to the Operating Partnership will distribute the income it generates from its operations to Gladstone Commercial Partners, LLC and its limited partners, including us, on a pro rata basis.
+Whenever we issue common stock for cash, we will be obligated to contribute any net proceeds we receive from the sale of the stock to the Operating Partnership and the Operating Partnership will, in turn, be obligated to issue an equivalent number of limited partnership usits to us.
+The Operating Partnership will distribute the income it generates from its operations to Gladstone Commercial Partners, LLC and its limited partners, including us, on a pro rata basis.
 We will, in turn, distribute the amounts we receive from the Operating Partnership to our stockholders in the form of monthly cash distributions.
 We have historically operated, and intend to continue to operate, so as to qualify as a REIT for federal tax purposes, thereby generally avoiding federal and state income taxes on the distributions we make to our stockholders.